-At least once a week I'm sent files that were *gasp* downloaded off the internet, or a tiny, pixelated version of a complicated logo — which, inevitably, falls apart in print or even on the web.
+At least once a week I'm sent files that were *gasp* downloaded off the internet, or a tiny, pixelated logo — which, inevitably, looks terrible in print or even on the web.
 This can result in higher printer fees and more time recreating or digging up the right files.
 Graphic file formats don't have to be a mystery once you learn the basics, and your printer (and designer) will thank you for it!

-Vector vs. bitmap
+Vector vs. bitmap graphics

 Vector graphics, like those created in Adobe Illustrator, are made of shapes created by mathematical equations, and can be enlarged to pretty much any size with no loss of quality.

 When you zoom in on a bitmap, like below, you can start to see the pixels, and the loss of quality of the original graphic is pretty obvious.
-The JPEG may look all right on screen, but consider handing out materials with a blurry logo—definitely not professional.
+The JPEG may look all right on screen, but consider handing out materials with a blurry logo—not ideal.

-Even within these two big distinctions, there are further breakdowns.
+Even within these two big distinctions, there are further breakdowns:

-Also, GIFs, JPEGs and PNGS exist for a reason.
-GIFs often create the smallest file sizes, and support transparency, whereas JPEGS do not allow transparency.
-PNGs are hit or miss, but offer transparency and, to me, a cleaner transparent look since there's usually more data to give a cleaner transition to transparency.
+Also, GIFs, JPEGs and PNGS exist for good reason.
+GIFs often create the smallest file sizes, and can be animated and transparent, whereas JPEGS do not allow transparency.
+JPGs are lossy and can be smaller in size than PNGs.

 Make sure you have each of these graphic file formats on hand, of your logo and any other critical brand materials—it'll save time and money!